Story

 The problems I trust myself on now tend to look like this:

-tribal knowledge
+knowledge

 - the actual source of truth is blurry or trapped inside one operator's memory